Camille Pissarro: Life in France

-In 1855, Pissarro moved back to Paris where he began working as an assistant to Anton Melbye, Fritz Melbye's brother and also a painter.
+In 1855, at the age of 25, Pissarro opted to move back to Paris, where he began working as an assistant to Anton Melbye, Fritz Melbye's brother and also a painter.
 He also studied paintings by other artists whose style impressed him: Courbet, Charles-François Daubigny, Jean-François Millet, and Corot.
 He also enrolled in various classes taught by masters, at schools such as École des Beaux-Arts and Académie Suisse.
-But Pissarro eventually found their teaching methods "stifling," states art historian John Rewald.
+But Pissarro eventually found their teaching methods "stifling", states art historian John Rewald.
 This prompted him to search for alternative instruction, which he requested and received from Corot.

 Paris Salon and Corot's influence

 His initial paintings were in accord with the standards at the time to be displayed at the Paris Salon, the official body whose academic traditions dictated the kind of art that was acceptable.
 The Salon's annual exhibition was essentially the only marketplace for young artists to gain exposure.
 As a result, Pissarro worked in the traditional and prescribed manner to satisfy the tastes of its official committee.

 In 1859 his first painting was accepted and exhibited.
 His other paintings during that period were influenced by Camille Corot, who tutored him.
-He and Corot both shared a love of rural scenes painted from nature.
+He and Corot shared a love of rural scenes painted from nature.
 It was by Corot that Pissarro was inspired to paint outdoors, also called "plein air" painting.
 Pissarro found Corot, along with the work of Gustave Courbet, to be "statements of pictorial truth," writes Rewald.
 He discussed their work often.
 Jean-François Millet was another whose work he admired, especially his "sentimental renditions of rural life".

 Use of natural outdoor settings

 During this period Pissarro began to understand and appreciate the importance of expressing on canvas the beauties of nature without adulteration.
 After a year in Paris, he therefore began to leave the city and paint scenes in the countryside to capture the daily reality of village life.
-He found the French countryside to be "picturesque," and worthy of being painted.
+He found the French countryside to be "picturesque", and worthy of being painted.
 It was still mostly agricultural and sometimes called the "golden age of the peasantry".
 Pissarro later explained the technique of painting outdoors to a student: